The Vexed Question of

 In the end, most Jyotisha practitioners don't worry about ayanamsha.

-After the practitioner has decided which ayanamsha produces the most satisfactory results within the scope of one's own practice = individual lives, the fate of nations, or historical time cycles= there is no need to"keep shopping".
-IMO there is no one single fixed view on"correct"ayanamsha.
+The scope of Jyotisha practice may consider individual lives, the fate of nations, or historical time cycles.
+After the practitioner has decided which ayanamsha produces the most satisfactory results within the scope of one's own practice, there is no need to keep shopping.
+IMO there is no one single fixed view on correct ayanamsha.
 Nor does there need to be.

 I'm learning Astrology both Vedic and Western.
 I'm reading the Vedic Astrological Books of One of the Great Astrologer of present time Late Dr. B.V.Ramanji for 4-5 years.